rxlabs/mtg.ai/README.md

 This software is licensed under the MIT license.

+This project is not produced, endorsed, supported, or affiliated with Wizards of the Coast.

 ## Warranty

 This software is provided by the copyright holders and contributors "as is" and